-If you purchased goods in other states or through catalogs, internet, mail-order companies, or from TV, magazine and newspaper ads, you must pay Kansas use tax if the goods are used, stored, or consumed in Kansas and the seller does not charge a tax equal to or greater than the Kansas retailers' sales tax rate in effect where the item is delivered or first used.
+If you purchased items outside of Kansas, you must pay Kansas use tax if the items are used, stored, or consumed in Kansas and you didn't pay sales tax equal to or greater than your Kansas city's sales tax rate.

 To find the use tax rate for your city or county, visit the Kansas Department of Revenue Tax Rate Lookup website.